 Darcy Hamilton is an experienced trusts and estate lawyer who focuses her practice in the areas of estate planning, probate and estate administration, trust administration, preparation and filing of federal and Massachusetts estate tax returns, guardianship and conservatorship.

 Darcy works closely with Trustees and Personal Representatives to assist them in navigating trust and estate administration.
 From the outset of an estate and/or trust administration, Darcy provides her clients with a clear step-by-step overview of the process, the duties and obligations of the fiduciary, and specific direction of action items throughout the course of administration.
 Darcy has extensive experience in real estate title issues related to transferring property from estates and trusts.
 Clients and colleagues often contact Darcy for assistance with the transfer of real estate.

 Darcy’s estate planning clients are often families with young children.
 Darcy enjoys getting to know her clients and utilizes her practical experience to assist them in making often difficult decisions regarding guardians for children, choosing appropriate persons to act as trustees, and crafting plans with a focus on probate avoidance and minimization of estate taxes.
 Such planning includes advice regarding proper trust funding to ensure liquidity throughout the administration.

 Guardianship and conservatorship matters are also a specialty of Darcy’s, where she helps her clients navigate the process of initial appointment as guardian and/or conservator of incapacitated adults, as well as completing annual reporting requirements.

 Darcy has over a decade of experience as an attorney in the Boston area.

-Darcy enjoys spending time with her family and attending her daughters’ sporting events.
+Outside of work, Darcy enjoys spending time with her family, attending her daughters’ sporting events, and barre classes.